nus-cs2103/website-base/admin/tp-pe-fragment.md

 If there is even a slightest chance that the change suggested by a bug report is something that you *might* consider doing in a future version of the product, choose `response.NotInScope`.
 Use `response.Reject` only for bug reports that are clearly incorrect (e.g., the tester misunderstood something).

-Note that `response.NotInScope` bugs earn the tester a small amount of credit without any causing any penalty for the dev team.
+Note that `response.NotInScope` bugs earn a small amount of credit for the tester without any penalty for the dev team.
 </box>

 **Duration:** The review period will start around 1 day after the PE and will last for 2-3 days (exact times will be announced later).
 However, you are recommended to finish this task ASAP, to minimize cutting into your exam preparation work.